New carrot and tomato flavored Goldfish in 2020

-The snack that smiles back will now come in two new veggie flavors and are set to hit stores early next year.
+The snack that smiles back is hoping parents will smile back at two new flavors.

 Goldfish is releasing new sweet carrot and cheesy tomato flavors.
 These new Goldfish flavors are made with a portion of your recommended daily vegetable intake.
 The snack will include ingredients from real carrots and tomatoes.